braydie/HowToBeAProgrammer/README.md

-# How to be a Programmer: A Short, Comprehensive, and Personal Summary
+# How to be a Programmer: A Short, Comprehensive, and 1-Beginner/Personal Summary
 Robert L Read

 Copyright 2002, 2003 Robert L Read